 5. Shop around when remortgaging

 When the time comes to remortgage, don’t settle for the first deal that comes your way.
-It’s important to shop around and consider the total cost, not just the interest rate.
+As the first step of the remortgage process, shop around and consider the total cost, not just the interest rate.
 Utilise free online remortgage tools to explore live deals and find the most suitable option for your circumstances.

 It’s wise to start researching six months before your current deal expires, as rates can change rapidly.
 You may be tempted to reduce your monthly payments by extending your mortgage term.
 However, be aware that doing so will significantly increase the amount of interest you pay over the long run.
 It’s a good idea to speak to a mortgage expert you trust to help you get the best possible advice.
 There are now many high-quality advisors out there who do not charge advisory fees, so it’s worth spending the time finding one.